Aaron Connolly (Irish footballer): Brighton & Hove Albion

-Connolly was born in Oranmore, Galway and started his career in the youth team of Maree/Oranmore FC in 2005.
+Connolly was born in Galway and started his career in the youth team of Maree/Oranmore FC in 2005.
 He joined Mervue United's youth team at the age of 11.
 In the summer of 2016 he joined Premier League side Brighton & Hove Albion on trial, impressing enough for the club to offer him a two-year scholarship with the under-18 side.
 He was fast-tracked in the under-23 side and also went on to make his debut for the first team at the age of 17 when he appeared as a substitute for Tomer Hemed in the 1–0 EFL Cup win over Barnet in August 2017.
 He signed a new three-and-a-half-year contract with Brighton on 31 January 2019.

 Loan to Luton Town

 On 31 January 2019, Connolly joined League One leaders Luton Town on loan for the remainder of the 2018–19 season.
 He officially joined up with Luton on 2 April 2019 after returning from injury.
 Connolly made his football league and Luton debut on 13 April coming on in the 68th minute at 1–1 away to Charlton.
 Luton went on to lose 3–1 at The Valley.